Views

 Who It's For

 According to the NAEP Science Framework and AIRS 2024 reports, early exposure to structural biology through comparative observation is a critical predictor of later success in life science disciplines.
 This worksheet facilitates the development of scientific inquiry skills by requiring students to map physical attributes to environmental pressures.
-By focusing on the 2-LS4-1 standard, the activity ensures that learners move beyond simple identification toward an understanding of functional biology.
+By focusing on the 2-LS4-1 standard, the activity ensures that learners move beyond simple identification toward an understanding of functional biology, specifically how features enable survival.
 Research by Fisher & Frey (2014) highlights that graphic organizers with visual anchors, like the shark and giraffe used here, significantly increase retention of domain-specific vocabulary.
 This 10-task exercise provides the necessary repetition for students to internalize the relationship between form and function, serving as a robust piece of evidence for mastery within elementary science portfolios.